ItumelengA/ITBS-App/README.md

 ## 📌 **Planned Upgrades**
 - Live video classes (WebRTC/Zoom API integration).
 - Payment system for tutors.
-- Upadates on the as the whole
+- Upadates on the app as a whole

 ## 🛠️ **Built With**
 - Android Studio (Kotlin/Java)